Rendering mix ratio for external and internal wall | best mix ratio for rendering | best sand for rendering | render mix ratio.

 How thick should render be?

-Thickness of render depending on types of application, external and internal wall, thickness of render for external wall should be 10mm, 12mm or 15mm for first coat and finished second top coat should be 5mm, 6mm or 8mm thick, never be exceed from 20mm.
-Thickness of render for internal wall should be 1 coat of 10mm, 12mm or 15mm thick, if 2 coat is applying, then first coat should be 10mm thick and second top coat should be 5mm thick.
+A typical render should be 20mm thick for external walls and 12mm thick for internal walls.
+The typical thickness of render for external walls must be 10mm, 12mm or 15mm for first coat and 5mm, 6mm or 8mm thick for finished second top coat.
+This never be exceed from 20mm.
+Thickness of render for internal wall must be 1 coat of 10mm, 12mm or 15mm thick, if 2 coats is applying, then first coat should be 10mm thick and second top coat should be 5mm thick.

 Minimum and maximum thickness of render